This set’s got aviation in the back, top rankings attached, Chancery work in stacks, and commercial work to match.

-The application process kicks off with candidates submitting a simple form explaining why they desire pupillage at the set and completing an online aptitude test.
-The top 16 test performers automatically go through to a 15-minute interview with a three-member panel; of the next best 32, a further 16 are chosen for interview based on their form.
-Sources recommended applicants “don't stress about the level of legal knowledge you have” going into interviews, as XXIV takes into account that GDL students in particular might not have the same knowledge as law grads.
+The application process at XXIV Old Buildings kicks off with candidates submitting a simple form explaining why they desire pupillage at the set, followed by an online aptitude test “that was designed to recognise the risk of unconscious bias and minimise its effects,” Steven Thompson QC explains.
+The top 16 performers in the test automatically go through to a 15-minute interview with a three-member panel, and a further 16 are also selected for the interview from the next best 32 based on their application form.

-The application deadline for XXIV is far earlier than most – 26 November 2018 to start in 2020.
-Edward Cumming explains: “It's to allow enough time for our rigorous interview process.”
+The application deadline for XXIV is far earlier than most: 25 November 2019 to start in 2021.
+Don't miss out!

 XXIV Old Buildings